openshift/console/frontend/packages/console-dynamic-plugin-sdk/upgrade-PatternFly.md

 ## CSS styling

-Plugins should only include styles that are specific to their user interfaces, to be evaluated on top of base PatternFly styles.
+Plugins should only include styles that are specific to their user interfaces to be evaluated on top of base PatternFly styles.
 Avoid importing styles such as `@patternfly/react-styles/**/*.css` or any styles from `@patternfly/patternfly` package in your plugin.